godotengine/godot-website/collections/_article/parallax-progress-report.md

 To achieve this lighting effect, my system uses `GradientTexture2D`'s to mask an overlay or foreground objects using a screen-reading shader.
 For this to work, both the mask and the target need to be in the same `CanvasLayer`.
 This is normally the case for nodes like `Sprite2D` or `TextureRect`, but `ParallaxLayer` is restricted to being a direct child of `ParallaxBackground`.
 Not only this (even worse), `ParallaxBackground`'s base class is `CanvasLayer`, making it completely incompatible with this technique.
 How *inflexible!*

-To understand why this is the case, we need to note that `ParallaxLayer` not only provides a parallax effect, but also an incredibly popular "infinite scrolling" bonus effect.
+To understand why this is the case, we need to point out that `ParallaxLayer` not only provides a parallax effect, but also an incredibly popular "infinite scrolling" bonus effect.
 Of course, actual infinite scrolling isn't possible (right?), so, behind the scenes, Godot performs a bit of visual trickery (dramatization):

 <video autoplay loop muted playsinline title="Godot mascot riding in a convertible on a stage">
   <source src="/storage/blog/parallax2d/secret.mp4" type="video/mp4">
 </video>

-The textures are repeated and their position adjusted to appear like it's wrapping around.
+The textures are repeated and their position zips back when it gets too far to appear like it's wrapping around.
 Originally, `ParallaxBackground` was intentionally made a `CanvasLayer` to take advantage of a quirk of the rendering system: each layer is processed one at a time.
-This provides space to repeat entire branches multiple times, achieving `ParallaxLayer`'s "mirroring" effect.
+This provides space to repeat entire branches multiple times, achieving `ParallaxLayer`'s "infinite scrolling" effect.
 This isn't ideal, though.
-We want to allow a parallax effect *anywhere* in the tree, not just at the root of a layer.
-By passing the `ParallaxLayer`'s `mirror` value further down in the renderer, we can have the same effect on a sub-branch.
+We want to allow this *anywhere* in the tree, not just at the root of a layer.
+By passing a field (unique to `ParallaxLayer`) further down in the renderer, we can have the same effect on a sub-branch.
 This also reveals something else significant: without the need for `ParallaxBackground` to be a `CanvasLayer`, there's not much of a need for `ParallaxBackground` at all!
 Aw man!
 This is starting to sound like a breaking change.

 After consulting with a few other contributors, it was clear there were two options:
 1. Wait until 5.0 and make these changes directly to `ParallaxLayer` and retire `ParallaxBackground`.